DHTMLX/docs-diagram/docs/guides/loading_data.md

 Importing data into the editor
 -------------------------------------

-When you use a diagram together with an editor, you can import data from the diagram into the editor via the [](../api/editor/import_method.md) method of the data object:
+When you use a diagram together with an editor, you can import data from the diagram into the editor via the [](../api/editor/import_method.md) method of the editor object:

 ~~~js
 function runEditor() {